MicrosoftDocs/visualstudio-docs/docs/data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md

  [!code-vb[WCFWalkthrough#3](../data-tools/codesnippet/VisualBasic/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio_3.vb)]

 ## WCF Tools in Visual Studio
- [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] provides tools to help you create both WCF services and WCF clients.
+ Visual Studio provides tools to help you create both WCF services and WCF clients.
 For a walkthrough that demonstrates the tools, see [Walkthrough: Creating a simple WCF Service in Windows Forms](../data-tools/walkthrough-creating-a-simple-wcf-service-in-windows-forms.md).

 ### Creating and Testing WCF Services
- You can use the WCF [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] templates as a foundation to quickly create your own service.
+ You can use the WCF Visual Studio templates as a foundation to quickly create your own service.
 You can then use WCF Service Auto Host and WCF Test Client to debug and test the service.
 These tools together provide a fast and convenient debug and testing cycle, and eliminate the requirement to commit to a hosting model at an early stage.

 #### WCF Templates
- WCF [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] templates provide a basic class structure for service development.
+ WCF Visual Studio templates provide a basic class structure for service development.
 Several WCF templates are available in the **Add New Project** dialog box.
 These include WCF Service Library projects, WCF Service Web Sites, and WCF Service Item templates.

  When you select a template, files are added for a service contract, a service implementation, and a service configuration.
 All necessary attributes are already added, creating a simple "Hello World" type of service, and you did not have to write any code.
 You will, of course, want to add code to provide functions and methods for your real world service, but the templates provide the basic foundation.

  To learn more about WCF templates, see [WCF Visual Studio Templates](/dotnet/framework/wcf/wcf-vs-templates).

 #### WCF Service Host
- When you start the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] debugger (by pressing F5) for a WCF service project, the WCF Service Host tool is automatically started to host the service locally.
+ When you start the Visual Studio debugger (by pressing F5) for a WCF service project, the WCF Service Host tool is automatically started to host the service locally.
 WCF Service Host enumerates the services in a WCF service project, loads the project's configuration, and instantiates a host for each service that it finds.

  By using WCF Service Host, you can test a WCF service without writing extra code or committing to a specific host during development.